lucasgavino/modulogit/README.md

-Meu primeiro sistema no Git.
+Meu segundo sistema no Git.

-Alteração no README para descrever melhor meu sistema.

-Testando o git reset -soft